Crown has 'failed' to protect fresh water, independent body needed - NZ Māori Council

 "There is a history of Māori achieving victories in litigation, only to have those cancelled by legislation.
 That is something we are really concerned about."

-Regardless of the Waitangi Tribunals findings, claims over Māori rights to fresh water would continue to play out in court, Naden said.
+Regardless of the Waitangi Tribunal's findings, claims over Māori rights to fresh water would continue to play out in court, Naden said.

 The hearing continues to Friday with further submissions including from Te Pou Taiao/Iwi Leaders Forum, and a response from the Crown.